 Dream Beyond Foundation was found for the latter reason – to serves the under-served Cambodian seniors in Long Beach, CA.

 Nancy stated, “Dream Beyond Foundation was born because the original Cambodian Seniors Nutrition Center ran out of money.
-I used to volunteer there many years.
+I used to volunteer there for many years.
 When that happened, I went over with the seniors of the options to go under existing organizations, but they didn’t want to.
 Then they asked me to take over.
 I didn’t want to name a foundation that limited to Cambodians or the seniors only, so I came up with DBF.”

 On Wednesday and Thursday, they learn Tai Chi and English as Second Language (ESL).
 On Tuesday, sometimes they do art, crafts and more dancing.
-Every second Friday, they have live band to celebrate birthday of the month.
+Every second Friday, they have a live band to celebrate the birthday of the month.
 If that is not enough to keep them busy, sometimes, they have two field trips yearly to different places.
 Plus, they get to attend community functions.

 One full lunch with Khmer food is only $2.25 per person!